lurchmath/lurchmath.github.io/docs/tut-03-meaningful-math.md

     not.
 [You can read more about the Lurch notation here.](lurch-notation.md) Or you can choose to use the equation editor instead.

-Like with expository math, meaningful math has three editor modes, and you can choose the one you like best:
+Like expository math, meaningful math has three editor modes, and you can choose the one you like best:

  - **Beginner mode** is the default mode and uses just an equation editor widget.
- - **Intermediate mode** incorporates both the equation editor for those who wish to use it and a text box that uses [Lurch notation](lurch-notation.md).
+ - **Intermediate mode** incorporates both the equation editor for those who wish to use it and a text box that uses [Lurch Notation](lurch-notation.md).
- - **Advanced mode** is for those who have mastered Lurch notation, and shows a very minimalist dialog that aims to let you stay in the flow of your work.
+ - **Advanced mode** is for those who have mastered Lurch Notation, and shows a very minimalist dialog that aims to let you stay in the flow of your work.

 ## Is lurch grading my math *now?*